First published Feb 16, 2010 and updated as photos are sent in.

 Mink Ragdolls vs. Traditional Ragdolls

 Aside from that, Minks have gorgeous aqua eyes, a luxurious combination of blue and green that reminds of the depth of the sea.
 Traditional Ragdolls have clear blue eyes.
-Another key difference is that the Mink kittens are born with colored fur.
+Another key difference is that Mink kittens are born with colored fur.
 This sets them apart from all the other Ragdoll cats, which are born white.

 4-5 months old to 2 years old